Quebec-Eric/Artigo_Cientifico/README.md

-# Artigo_cient-fico
+# Scientific article
-Utilizando o Aprendizado de Máquina para Combater a Criminalidade em Chicago
+Using Machine Learning to Fight Crime in Chicago

 This project contains the file and directory structure for research carried out in the context of a scientific article.
 The analyzed data, pre-processing, clustering, modeling and visualization methodologies are organized in specific directories to facilitate understanding and replication of results.